 The South Australian Standards and Guidelines for Breeding and Trading Companion Animals set out the acceptable housing, husbandry, veterinary care and living standards for breeding animals and their litters.
 You must follow or exceed these standards to avoid breaking state animal welfare laws.

-Everyone that breeds dogs or cats for sale must register as a breeder at Dogs and Cats Online and pay the ($75) registration fee.
+Everyone that breeds dogs or cats for sale must apply to register as a breeder at Dogs and Cats Online and pay the registration fee.
 This includes rescue groups and owners of animals who have had ‘accidental’ litters.
 Dogs and Cats Online is the state database for dog, cat, breeder registrations; microchip and desexing information.
 If your contact details change (address, email or phone number) at any time, you must update this information in Dogs and Cats Online.

 Any advertisements to sell dogs or cats must include the following information for each breeder and person involved in the sale (you can follow this example).